josePhoenix/dotfiles/README.md

 Keep Python packages up to date with `pip freeze --local | grep -v '^\-e' | cut -d = -f 1  | xargs -n1 pip install -U`

+On point releases of Python, it may be necessary to reinstall a bunch of stuff (e.g. IPython and Jupyter).
+To re-enable the Python 2.7 kernel:

+    python2 -m pip install ipykernel
+    python2 -m ipykernel install --user

 ## App Store & Downloadable DMGs

   - Install [1Password](http://1password.com/)